 Wind Burn and Desiccation

-When plants lose moisture through leaves more rapidly than the moisture can be taken up by the roots, permanent damage can occur.
-On broadleaved evergreens, this moisture loss results in curled leaves with dead brown tips or edges.
+When plants lose moisture through leaves more rapidly than it can be absorbed by the roots, permanent damage can occur.
+On broadleaved evergreens, this moisture loss results in curled leaves with brown or dead tips and edges.
 On boxwood and conifers, foliage may turn bronze before leaf tips turn brown or black.

-Drying out or winter desiccation causes more loss than freeze injury in uncovered nursery stock.
-Although this condition is expected in very windy locations, cold, sunny days with minimal wind can also cause severe desiccation.
-Wind injury is not always fatal; however, plants may not be marketable in the spring.
-If the soil or planting medium freezes, no moisture is available to leaves and shoots.
-Thus, plants can be killed to the soil line and be totally desiccated even though the temperatures would not have been low enough to kill them otherwise.
-In the winter, dead plants around the edge of unmulched seedbeds and transplant beds are often caused by drying out.
+Winter desiccation (drying out) causes more plant loss than freeze injury in unprotected nursery stock.
+This condition is expected at very windy sites, but cold, sunny days with little wind can also cause severe desiccation.
+Wind injury is not always fatal, but wind-injured plants may not be marketable in the spring.
+If the soil or planting substrate freezes, no moisture is available to leaves and shoots.
+Thus, plants can be killed to the soil line by desiccation even if temperatures are not low enough to kill them otherwise.

-Barriers can help prevent wind bum if placed properly.
-Windbreaks raise the wind and reduce air movement (Fig. 6).
+Wind barriers can help prevent windburn if they are placed properly.
+Windbreaks block wind and raise it upward to reduce air movement across plants (Figure 7).
 A windbreak will protect plants on the leeward side (away from the wind) for a distance of five times its height.
-Poorly placed windbreaks can create swirls, causing more damage than protection.
-Plants that are dug and overwintered need to be placed in shade with the rootballs heavily mulched to protect the root system from freezing temperatures (Fig. 7).
+Poorly placed windbreaks can create swirls, resulting in more damage than protection.
+Plants that are dug and overwintered need to be placed in shade, with the root balls heavily mulched to protect the root system from freezing temperatures (Figure 8).

 Seedbeds and Liner Nurseries